Back to all posts

 While state licensing is mandatory, National Board Certification is a voluntary credential that signals a therapist has gone above and beyond.
 Offered by the National Certification Board for Therapeutic Massage and Bodywork (NCBTMB), this is the highest credential in the profession.
 Therapists who are Board Certified (BCTMB) have passed a comprehensive exam, completed more hours of training, and committed to a higher code of ethics.
 Choosing a Board Certified therapist means you’re working with someone who has demonstrated advanced knowledge and a deep dedication to their field.
 It’s a clear sign that they are invested in providing exceptional care.

-Advance Your Skills with Specialty Certifications
+Stand Out with Specialty Certifications

 Beyond licensing and board certification, many therapists pursue advanced training in specific techniques.
 If you’re looking for a particular type of massage, like a prenatal massage or our signature Ashiatsu Deepfeet Bar Therapy, it’s worth finding a therapist with a specialty certification.
 These certifications show that a therapist has completed in-depth, hands-on training to master a specific modality.
 This advanced work not only refines their skills but also demonstrates a passion for continuous learning.
 A commitment to specialty training shows a therapist is dedicated to offering the most effective and informed treatment possible, which is a core value for every member of our team at Nola Bliss.